What is KIPP STEP?

 - Work with Program Director to plan, implement, and evaluate the program including participating in conference calls and communications during the academic year

-- Plan, prepare, and deliver engaging classroom instruction and assessment in the assigned content area of biology
+- Plan, prepare, and deliver engaging classroom instruction and assessment in the assigned content area of physics

 - Reside in the Deerfield dormitories for the duration of the program and perform assigned supervisory roles*